greatexpectationslabs/tutorial-gx-in-the-data-pipeline/README.md

      * User: `admin`
      * Password: `gx`

-5. Once you are finished running the tutorial environment, stop it using Docker compose:
+5. Once you are finished running the tutorial environment, stop it using Docker compose.
    ```
    docker compose down --volumes
    ```